xmtp/botkit/README.md

 ## Resources

-- See more examples in the [Awesome Botkit ⭐️](/resources/AWESOME.md) repo
+- See more examples in the [Awesome Botkit ⭐️](/resources/Awesome.md) section
 - Learn how to [build and deploy](/resources/Tutorial.md) a bot using xmtp and Railway.

 ## Contributing